jckantor/ESTM60203/Syllabus.md

 8. Prepare decision trees and solve for expected mean value, expected value of perfect information.
 9. Analyze case studies using selected tools from Operations Research.

-## Grading (Update) ##
+## Grading ##

-A grade will be assigned based on in-class participation and performance on assignments, a short project, and a course project.
-The project will be due on the last day of the course.
+A grade will be assigned based on in-class participation and performance on case study projects and final project.
+Case studies and final project will be turned for grading via the Sakai course management system.
+Components grades will be on a 5-10 point scale (10-20 for the final project), totaled, and adjusted based on class participation to determine a course letter grade.